swaptacular/swpt_stomp/swpt-stomp.rst

   ``port`` specifies the TCP port that the servers listens on.
 To initiate a new connection, the client SHOULD randomly choose one of the server addresses from the list.
-Note that the list MAY contain the same server address more than once, which would increase the chances for that address to be chosen by clients.
+Note that the list MAY contain the same server address more than once, which would simply increase the probability for that address to be chosen by clients.

 host
   A value for the ``host`` header in ``CONNECT`` [#connect]_ commands.